f18-os/python-intro-alexmelz95/Readme.md

 This directory contains a working shell that accepts any linux command, input and output redirects, and piping.
 A collaboration report is also included to document any assistance I received when working on this lab.
+Type "exit" or "murder" to exit the shell.